MixinNetwork/mixin/custodian/README.md

 And all custodians pass messages to each other through a secure end-to-end encrypted Mixin Messenger chat group.

+## Bitcoin

+Use a segwit address as custodian, and transfer coins to new address whenever a new DKG happens.
+This also applies to all Bitcoin similar blockchains without smart contracts.

+## Ethereum

+Use a contract as custodian which is owned by the DKG address, and change the owner to new address whenever a new DKG happens.
+This also applies to all smart contracts enabled blockchains.

 ## NOTICE

+custodian <---> private proxy <---> kernel and mm

+0. Never allow any incoming traffic.
+1. only allow outbouding traffic to the proxy.
-1. Never deploy this on public servers.
+2. Never deploy this on public servers.
-2. Never connect this to public Mixin Kernel nodes.
+3. Never connect this to public Mixin Kernel nodes.